Paradigm Health offers a variety of diagnostic testing services depending on the specialist treating your condition. Here are a few services offered:

 Each physician has a unique schedule based on his/her needs.
 Our physicians strive to stay on schedule, but there are occasions where unscheduled, medically urgent patients have to be worked in, or earlier patients have been late, which impacts the best intentioned physician’s schedule.

 We prefer to avoid refilling prescriptions between routine follow up office visits.
 Please review your medications prior to your scheduled visit to see what needs refilling so you can tell the doctor.
 It is your obligation to be seen as recommended by your physicians so that your medications can be monitored.
 In the event you do need to refill your medication between visits, you can contact us at 985-882-4500.
 To avoid errors, please have the following information available: The name of the medication, the pill strength, the dose schedule you follow, and the pharmacy name, store number/address, and phone number.
 Without this information, we will not be able to refill your prescription.
-If you have a mail-order pharmacy, we can mail your written prescription to you if you send a written request and a self addressed stamped envelope, or you can pick up the written prescription at our office.
-We do NOT phone prescriptions to mail-order pharmacies.

 If this is a medical emergency, you should call 911 or go directly to the nearest emergency room for assistance.
 For routine questions or prescription refills, call back during regular business hours.